 The skills, experience and expertise of the implant surgeon plays a large part in the outcome of the treatment.

-Usually, if a single tooth is missing, the patient will need on implant.
+Usually, if a single tooth is missing, the patient will need one implant.
 But often when multiple teeth are missing, we can reduce this implant-to-tooth ratio.
 In fact, if all teeth are missing in the lower jaw, we can replace up to ten using only four implants.

 Clinical studies that have tracked implant treatment for up to 35 years reveal a high success rate, with most indicating that 90% of implants placed over ten years ago are still functional today.